gvwilson/thirdbit/src/fiction/santas/index.md

 "But that doesn't explain why the robot is replacing people."

-"I'm trying to give you a chance to learn how to get along with each other," the reindeer rocking horse said in the Elfabot's voice.
+"I'm trying to give you a chance to learn how to get along with each other," the reindeer rocking horse said in Elfabot's voice.
 Gran-Granna Tumbly rolled her eyes as Captain Abacus's hand flew to the cutlass that wasn't on her belt.
 "It's what she wanted most in all the wide worlds,